turbomam/synbio-bestof/README.md

 - ask a colleague for `felix-sheets-4d1f37aa312b.json` and place it in `local`
 - Linux user?
 You may have to install system dependencies for `psycopg2`.
 - `make install`
   - Linux user?
-You may see some warnings like `./utils/get-value.sh: 4: Bad substitution` AFAICT, the make processes still work.
+You may see some warnings like `./utils/get-value.sh: 4: Bad substitution` and `utils/pgsql2sqlite.sh: 5: [[: not found
+`.
+AFAICT, the make processes still work.
 - `make all`
 - `make synbio-all`